-The Biodiversity Credits Supply Fund (the Fund) will:
+The Biodiversity Credits Supply Fund (the Fund) is:

-- buy credits upfront at competitive market prices based on forecast demand from major projects and infrastructure development
+- buying credits upfront at competitive market prices based on forecast demand from major projects and infrastructure development

-- sell credits at purchase price plus a small mark up (cost recovery) to public or private proponents who need to offset biodiversity impacts
+- selling credits at the purchase price plus a small mark-up (cost recovery) to public or private proponents who need to offset biodiversity impacts

-- re-invest proceeds to buy more credits (as a revolving fund), enabling the initial investment to be used to buy and sell $200 million credits over three years.
+- re-investing proceeds to buy more credits (as a revolving fund), enabling the initial investment to be used to buy and sell $200 million credits over 3 years.

-The Fund will be established within the Department of Planning and Environment using existing provisions in the Biodiversity Conservation Act 2016.
-The Fund is expected to be operating later in 2022.
+The Fund operates within the Department of Planning and Environment using existing provisions in the Biodiversity Conservation Act 2016.

 Why is the Fund needed?